Wangshengyang2004/GPT3.5-api-plugin-for-Stable-Diffusion-Webui/README.md

 ```

 2. Go to scripts folder, edit config_private.py, replace the key with your GPT3.5 key
+* You may also need to edit the stable-webui-gpt3.5api.py to set the http_proxy and https_proxy if you're in network-restrictioned regions like mainland China.
+Otherwise you will only get timeout result :(
 3. You can launch your webui.
 The plugin will appear on your WebUI.